Project status: In progress

 The existence of a minimum age in justice systems recognises an age below which children are not able to form criminal intent in undertaking harmful behaviours, and therefore a criminal justice response is not appropriate.

-We should provide therapeutic and restorative care to children and young people who are engaging in harmful behaviour.
+Instead, we should provide therapeutic and restorative care to children and young people who are engaging in harmful behaviour.

 Therapeutic and restorative care will improve outcomes for children and young people and increase community safety by diverting young people now and reducing later engagement in offending behaviour.